How Does Menopause Affect the Skin?

 Pimples.
 Many women are able to escape adulthood with nothing more than the occasional pimple.
 The hormonal changes associated with menopause create the perfect storm for acne to form.
 Testosterone levels are on the upswing, while estrogen levels decline.
 When testosterone levels increase, it also results in the sebaceous glands producing even more oil.
 Breakouts are more likely to appear at the chin, jawline, chest and back.
 These symptoms often begin at the onset on menopause.

 Having a solid routine and using gentle facial skincare products is key to treating hormonal acne.
 Did you know that research indicates Niacinamide may help to treat acne?
 Natural essential oils like Rosemary and Lemongrass also may help to lessen breakouts.
 Our Daily Facial Moisturizer for Combination and Oily Skin contains all of those ingredients, yet will still give your skin the pampering nourishment it needs.
 We also recommend our Face Wash for Oily and Combination Skin to gently cleanse without stripping the skin.
+Our new serum is also recommended because it is lightweight, addresses issues that your skin may be experiencing right now, and helps your skin look more vibrant.

 An increase in testosterone can result in more facial hair.